Ocean stories

 Getting by with a little ‘kelp’ from our friends

-We understand the importance and the urgency of reforestation underwater in Tasmania, which is why we’re collaboratively working to help bring back this important ecosystem as part of the Tasmanian Giant Kelp Restoration Project.
+We understand the importance and the urgency of reforestation underwater in Tasmania, which is why we collaborated to help bring back this important ecosystem as part of the Tasmanian Giant Kelp Restoration Project.

-The Tasmanian Giant Kelp Restoration Project is a partnership between The Nature Conservancy, the Institute for Marine and Antarctic Studies (IMAS) at The University of Tasmania, Natural Resource Management South (NRM South) and the CSIRO, Australia’s national science agency.
-The project aims to develop methods for large-scale Giant Kelp restoration and bring together the knowledge, experience and capacity of a wide range of partners and stakeholders to help expand Giant Kelp restoration efforts in Tasmania.
+The Tasmanian Giant Kelp Restoration Project was a partnership between The Nature Conservancy, the Institute for Marine and Antarctic Studies (IMAS) at The University of Tasmania, Natural Resource Management South (NRM South) and the CSIRO, Australia’s national science agency.
+The project developed methods for large-scale Giant Kelp restoration that brought together the knowledge, experience and capacity of a wide range of partners and stakeholders to help expand Giant Kelp restoration efforts in Tasmania.

-This project will not only benefit the underwater world, but all Tasmanians and visitors by contributing to the recovery of one of the state’s most productive and iconic marine ecosystems.
-It will create habitat and re-establish lost ground.
+This project has not only benefited the underwater world, but all Tasmanians and visitors by contributing to the recovery of one of the state’s most productive and iconic marine ecosystems.
+Over the course of this project, it created habitat and re-established lost ground.

-The Tasmanian Giant Kelp Restoration Project is made possible by generous funding from Google.org Charitable Giving, the James N Kirby Foundation, and the J and M Wright Foundation.
+The Tasmanian Giant Kelp Restoration Project was made possible by generous funding from Google.org Charitable Giving, the James N Kirby Foundation, the J and M Wright Foundation and Perpetual.

 The Kelp Chronicles

-The Kelp Chronicles is a series of mini documentaries charting the innovation and collaboration that is driving this transformative restoration effort.
+The Kelp Chronicles is a series of mini documentaries charting the innovation and collaboration that drove this transformative restoration effort.

 Each single step toward restoration is a ‘Giant’ leap for reforestation

-This collaborative Giant Kelp forest reforestation project will be rolled out in several phases.
-First, a number of sites will need to be selected for reforestation along the east coast of Tasmania based on a variety of factors.
-Meanwhile, juvenile kelps will be grown in local hatcheries.
-Once sites are selected, they will undergo testing for suitability by out-planting these juvenile kelps and comparing their survival and growth across sites.
+This collaborative Giant Kelp forest reforestation project has been be rolled out in several phases.
+First, a number of sites were selected for reforestation along the east coast of Tasmania based on a variety of factors.
+Meanwhile, juvenile kelps were grown in local hatcheries.
+In 2023, a total of 16 sites underwent testing for suitability by outplanting these juvenile kelps and comparing their survival and growth across sites.

-As the project progresses, our efforts will focus on the most suitable sites.
-As we work to restore kelp forests, they will be monitored and the lessons learned shared both nationally and globally to help inform restoration efforts in other locations where Giant Kelp has declined, including the coasts of Victoria and South Australia.
+These restored forests have been monitored and the lessons learned will be shared both nationally and globally to help inform restoration efforts in other locations where Giant Kelp has declined, including the coasts of Victoria and South Australia.

 Kelp Tracker 2.0